Willie James Wells Sr.

 - 5 Related Sites

-Widely regarded as the 2nd-greatest black shortstop before 1950 (after Pop Lloyd), Willie Wells spent over two decades playing in the Negro Leagues and hit .328 with 138 home runs over his career.
+Widely regarded as the second-greatest black shortstop before 1950 (after Pop Lloyd), Willie Wells spent over two decades playing in the Negro Leagues and hit .328 with 138 home runs over his career.
 He combined power, speed, contact hitting and some walks with fine defense at short.

 Wells was playing for the minor San Antonio Black Aces when he drew the attention of the Chicago American Giants' Rube Foster and George Keys of the St. Louis Stars.
-Wells opted to go to St. Louis, an overnight train from ride from Austin, where his mother was encouraging him to complete college.
+Wells opted to go to St. Louis, an overnight train from ride from his hometown of Austin, TX where his mother was encouraging him to complete college.
 In St. Louis, he played in a hitters' park.
 He hit just .263 as a rookie in 1924 (struggling with the curveball) and increased that 7 points the next year, when his 14 steals were 5th-best in the Negro National League.
-In '26, Willie developed into a star.
+In 1926, Willie developed into a star.
 He batted .371, tied for 4th in the NNL.
 In his first three years, he played in the California Winter League, managing just a .238 average and .319 slugging percentage.

 Rise to prominence